Fundamental Microscopic Properties as Predictors of Large-Scale Quantities of Interest: Validation through Grain Boundary Energy Trends: Discussion

 As mentioned above, symmetric tilt GB energy predictions fall in the computational ``sweet spot'' for this research.
 Current resources allow high symmetry tilt GBs to be calculated using first-principles methods \cite{zhengGrainBoundaryProperties2020}.
 However, the number of GBs that meet these criteria are limited, reducing the available data.
-IP generated GB energy data is notably more comprehensive, allowing exploration of correlations with statistically significant sample sizes, with DFT data serving as a validation set for the results.
+IP-generated GB energy data is notably more comprehensive, allowing exploration of correlations with statistically significant sample sizes, with DFT data serving as a validation set for the results.
 The advantage is only amplified when considering that the vast majority of large-scale QoIs are beyond the scope of first-principles calculations.
-As an example, the authors have extended this approach to plastic flow strength simulations involving millions of atoms, well beyond the reach of DFT \cite{jaspersonCrossscaleCovarianceMaterial2024}.
+As an example, the authors have applied this approach to plastic flow strength simulations involving tens of millions of atoms, well beyond the reach of DFT \cite{jaspersonCrossscaleCovarianceMaterial2024}.
+Certainly, the IP fitting process for these large-scale QoIs may benefit from the data-driven workflow presented here, while other ``approachable'' properties such as GB energy may not.
+We leave it to future research to explore this further.